microsoft/CameraTraps/INSTALLATION.md

 - Perform Batch Image Detection: Upload a zip file containing multiple images to get detections in a JSON format.
 - Perform Video Detection: Upload a video and get a processed video with detected animals.

 Some browsers may not render processed videos due to unsupported codec.
-If that happens, please either use a newer version of browser or run the following for a `conda` version of opencv (this might not work for MacOS):
+If that happens, please either use a newer version of browser or run the following for a `conda` version of `opencv` and chose `avc1` in the Video encoder drop down menu in the webapp (this might not work for MacOS):

 ```bash
 pip uninstall opencv-python